trentlarson/endorser-ch/README.md

 - in endorser-ch
   - run test/test.sh (can quit after first set of tests)
   - run: NODE_ENV=test-local npm run dev

 - in uport-demo
-  - change to user 11 Annabelle's Friend in claimsTest.js
+  - change to user 11 Annabelle's Friend in src/utilities/claimsTest.js

   - show search results for skills
     - search for "carpentry" and see all DIDs are hidden
     - run in endorser-ch: npm run set-3-visible
-    - search for "carpentry" and see some DIDs are shown and some are transitive
+    - search for "carpentry" and see some DIDs are shown and some are transitive, eg. in identifierVisibleToDids

   - show attendance results
     - on Best Attendance screen